 The annual advisory fee and commission/fee schedules may differ among Investment Account clients depending upon the date of commencement of a client's account, the size or type of a client's account, any related-party accounts, and certain other variables.
 Although FMC has established the fee schedule(s), FMC may, at its discretion, negotiate alternative fees on a client-by-client basis.
-The combination of the annual FMC advisory fee and FMS commission/fee schedules can be higher than those available for similar combinations of services from other advisers and broker-dealers.
+The combination of the annual FMC advisory fee and PAS commission/fee schedules can be higher than those available for similar combinations of services from other advisers and broker-dealers.
 Further, employee and related accounts of FMC are generally not subject to the FMC fees noted herein.

 The value of any policies, contracts, or other products issued by insurance companies (including premiums paid) for which principals of FMC may act as agents (through FHCC) are not subject to FMC advisory fees, excluding private placement variable life insurance and variable annuity products.
-Brokerage commissions/fees (including those paid to FMS) and insurance commissions/fees (paid to FHCC) are in addition to amounts payable to FMC by a client pursuant to the fees set forth above.
+Insurance commissions/fees (paid to FHCC) are in addition to amounts payable to FMC by a client pursuant to the fees set forth above.